 It was a close race between the finalists when the grand final of the scientific competition, Drughunters, took place at Lundbeck headquarters April 25, 2014.
 65 teams competed against each other in three categories: Chemistry, biology and biotechnology.
 Three teams were named the winners, one for each category.
-With Denmark’s brightest scientific minds gathered in one place, competition was tough, and it was not only the students who left the competition with new key learnings.
+With Denmark’s brightest scientific minds gathered in one place, competition was tough, and it was not only the students who left the competition with new key insights.
 Executive Vice President of Research & Development in Lundbeck, Anders Gersel Pedersen, explains:

 “As researchers, we can learn a great deal from the students’ approach to biological, chemical and biotechnological problems.
 They are curious and creative, and they challenge the assignments we prepare for them.
 These young people are very important for the future of research, and the sooner we can provide them with the opportunity to dabble into the world of science and arouse their interest in the role as a researcher the better.”